Finding a good root doctor these days in Beaufort County is as hard as finding Dr. Buzzard’s grave.

 He said one cannot truly believe in Christianity and root doctors at the same time.

-But Washington said fewer root practitioners does not mean fewer people believe in it.
+But Washington said having fewer root practitioners does not mean fewer people believe in it.

-He said some members of a church in a nearby county who wanted to get rid of their pastor put powder around his car and buried chickens in the church graveyard.
+He said some members of a church in a nearby county who wanted to get rid of its pastor put powder around his car and buried chickens at the church graveyard.

 And so is the Lowcountry’s attachment to the root.